 The International Gaming Research Unit (IGRU)

-- discovering and understanding attitudes toward gambling, game playing, internet usage and other interactive technologies
+- Discovering and understanding attitudes toward gambling, game playing, internet usage and other potentially addictive behaviours

 - examining the situational and psycho-structural characteristics of gaming (for example, what makes games enjoyable to play?)

 - Examining how new technologies and products impact on our lives and change the way we live

 - Identifying those people who are most at risk of developing behavioural problems with these activities

 - Designing prevention strategies to minimise the risk of such vulnerable people developing problems

 - identifying the underlying factors that contribute to some people developing psychological and behavioural dependencies in relation to some of these activities or technologies.